chrisdalen/IDATA2305---Operating-Systems/Assigment 1/Assignment 1/README.md

 ## Files
 - `SingleThreadedServer.java` – Handles one client at a time.
 - `MultiThreadedServer.java` – Creates a new thread for each client request.
-- `Client.java` – Sends requests to the server.
+- `Client.java` – Sends requests to the server based on user-input.
+- `ClientTester` - Spawns 10 clients to test the server.
+- `ClientHandler` - Handles client requests in the multithreaded server.

 ## Objective
-The project highlights the performance advantages of multi-threading in server applications, demonstrating how a **single-threaded server** is slower when handling multiple clients compared to a **multi-threaded server**.
+The project highlights the performance advantages of multi-threading in server applications, demonstrating how a **single-threaded server** is slower when handling multiple clients compared to a **multithreaded server**.

 ### Note
 This README file is written by ChatGPT based on the project description.
 It's not part of the assignment requirements.